-Harvested without harming the tree, warm underfoot in winter and cool in summer, naturally sound-absorbing and endlessly renewable — cork is a material that gives generously without taking too much.
+Harvested without harming the tree, warm underfoot in winter and cool in summer, sound-absorbing and endlessly renewable.
+Cork gives generously without taking too much.

 Quick Takeaways